 Wow, those distances are pretty vast.
 I guess if it were me, I would do it myself -- book the flights, rent the cars, etc. With this and other online traveler sites, all the info you need is available.
 Just know that US National Parks in the summer are VERY crowded.
 The hotels are booked.
 The roads are a parking lot.
 'Not a lot of fun.
-If there is any possibility to travel in September instead, I would do that. almost 6 years ago
+If there is any possibility to travel in September instead, I would do that. about 6 years ago

 That is alot of ground to cover but not impossible.
 Agree you should look at doing it by car and exploring them with some possible National Parks pass that may be available from the National Parks website:

 I am not aware of a t that covers all of them and it's nicer to go at your own pace with a car rental.
 Besides, there's lots of other parks and things to see in between these three parks you listed.